davidfrisch/UNIFR_API_EPUCK/readme.rst

 link to read the docs : https://unifr-api-epuck.chack.app/index.html

-Welcome to the UNIFR API EPUCK's documentation.
+Welcome to the UNIFR API EPUCK's github.
 Please find below the instructions to get started with the API.

 Submitted by: David Frischer